 The second line of defense is to counter each of the denial arguments pointing out how wrong they are.
 This must be done for each phony argument they put forward.
 It’s a challenge because counter-arguments can be overly complex and detailed thus possibly confusing the average reader.
 Nonetheless it must be undertaken using all available communication tools.

 When possible, the use of graphics can greatly aid the argument.
 For example, one of the denial arguments is that the current warming is due to enhanced solar activity and not carbon emissions.
 This is simply not true.
-For the past number of decades solar activity has decreased as the graph below clearly demonstrates.
+For the past number of decades solar activity has decreased.

 3. Frame the Message – Communicating inconvenient science also requires a sensitivity to the values and beliefs of the audience.
 People do not want to be lectured or presented with an endless stream of facts and figures.
 It must be acknowledged that there is a reluctance, or in some cases, even an extreme resistance to hear the message.
 As such, emphasis away from the negative aspects (possible job losses in some industries for instance) and towards the positive is vital.
 Indeed, studies show that, in tackling climate change, co-benefits such as reducing deaths from air pollution and boosting technological innovation may lower the net costs of climate action to zero or even lead to a net economic benefit rather than a cost.
 This needs to be continually stressed.